-Suggested Citation: Kasper, Judith D. and Freedman, Vicki A. 2014.
-National Health and Aging Trends Study User Guide: Rounds 1, 2 & 3 Beta Release.
+Suggested Citation: Kasper, Judith D. and Freedman, Vicki A. 2016.
+National Health and Aging Trends Study User Guide: Rounds 1, 2, 3, 4 & 5 Beta Release.
 Baltimore: Johns Hopkins University School of Public Health.
 Available at www.NHATS.org.
-We thank Marlene Niefeld, Maureen Skehan, Kimberley Collins and Emily vanOeveren for their assistance in preparing this manual and Jill Montaquila for her contributions to the sections on imputation and weight construction.
+We thank Maureen Skehan for her assistance in preparing this manual and Jill DeMatteis for her contributions to the sections on imputation and weight construction.
 This guide was prepared with funding from the National Institute on Aging (U01AG032947).